Frequently asked questions

 Here you can find answers to some of the most frequently asked questions (FAQs) about our service.

-Offspring allows you to set savings goals and invite your friends and family to make contributions, so that you can successfully reach that goal together.
+Offspring allows you to set savings goals and invite your friends, family and the wider community to make contributions, so that you can successfully reach that goal together.

-You can link the goal to an existing current or savings accounts and share the goal with your family and friends.
+You can link the goal to an existing current or savings accounts and share the goal with your family, friends or the community.

 Check out this video for an example of how a birthday goal can be set up and shared.

 Offspring uses proven and secure payments technology to ensure that money arrives in your chosen accounts safely and securely.

 Offspring is not a bank and does not hold your money.
 We provide a unique way of joining you, together with your friends and your family, to save as a group.

 Sometimes this does happen.
 Here are examples of situations that some contributors have encountered.
 Do any of these examples look familiar?